-Man's primary life, namely, the temporal life of this world, is as a bubble on the immense sea of the material; and since all his transactions concern the material, he is throughout his life, at the mercy of the moving waves.

-All his senses are occupied with the material and his thoughts influenced by sensory information.
-Eating, drinking, standing, speaking, listening, like all other human actions, take place in the sphere of the material and not in the sphere of thought.

-Moreover, in reflecting upon such concepts as love, enmity, ambition and nobility, one comes to better understand them by translating them into language derived from the senses or from actual material objects; for example, the magnetic attraction of lovers, a burning ambition, or a man's being a mine of wisdom.
+Man's primary life, namely, the temporal life of this world, is as a bubble on the immense sea of the material; and since a] his transactions concern the material, he is throughout his lift at the mercy of the moving waves.
+All his senses are occupied~ with the material and his thoughts influenced by sensor information.
+Eating, drinking, standing, speaking, listening like all other human actions, take place in the sphere of the material and not in the sphere of thought.
+Moreover, in reflecting upon such concepts as love, enmity) ambition and nobility, one comes to better understand them by translating them into language derived from the senses a from actual material objects; for example, the magnetic attraction of lovers, a burning ambition, or a man's being mine of wisdom.

-Capacity to comprehend the world of meaning, which is vaster than that of the material, varies from man to man.
-For one person it may be almost impossible to imagine the world of meanings; another may perceive it only in the most superficial terms and, yet another, may comprehend with ease the most profound of spiritual concepts.

-One may say that the greater a man's capacity to under- stand meanings, the lesser he is attached to the world of the material and its alluring, deceiving appearance.
-By his very nature, each person possesses a potential for understanding meanings and, provided that he does not deny this capacity, it may be cultivated and increased further.
+Capacity to comprehend the world of meaning, which vaster than that of the material, varies from man to man.
+F one person it may be almost impossible to imagine the won of meanings; another may perceive it only in the mo superficial terms and, yet another, may comprehend with ea~ the most profound of spiritual concepts.
+One may say that the greater a man's capacity to understand meanings, the lesser he is attached to the world of the material and its alluring, deceiving appearance.

-It is not a simple matter to reduce meaning from one level of understanding to another without losing its sense.
-This is particularly true for meanings possessing great subtlety which cannot be transmitted, especially to ordinary people, without adequate explanation.

-As one example, we may mention the Hindu religion: anyone reflecting deeply upon the Vedic scriptures of India and studying the different aspects of its message will ultimately see that its basic aim is the worship of one God.
+By his ye: Nature, each person possesses a potential for understanding meanings and, provided that he does not deny this capacity, may be cultivated and increased further.
+It is not a simple matter to reduce meaning from one level understanding to another without losing its sense.
+This particularly true for meanings possessing great subtlety why cannot be transmitted, especially to ordinary people, witches adequate explanation.
+As one example, we may mention t Hindu religion: anyone reflecting deeply upon the vec scriptures of India and studying the different aspects of its message will ultimately see that its basic aim is the worship of one God.

 Unfortunately this aim is explained in such a complicated manner that the concept of oneness reaches the minds of ordinary people in the form of idol-worship and the recognition of many gods.
-To avoid such problems, it becomes necessary to communicate meanings hidden beyond the material world in a language which is rooted in the material and readily comprehensible world.
+To avoid such problems, it becomes necessary to communicate meanings hidden beyond the material world in a language, which is rooted in the material 1, is and readily comprehensible world.

-Indeed some religions deprive their adherents of rights accorded to them by the religion itself: women, for example, in Hinduism; Jews and Christians who, in general, are denied access to knowledge of their holy books.
-Islam does not deprive anyone of their rights in the din, and both man and woman, scholar and layman, black and white are equal in being accorded access to their religion.

-God affirms this in chapter 3:195, "Indeed I do not allow the work of any worker, male or female, to be lost,"

-And, again, in chapter 49: 13, "O mankind!
-Truly we have created you male and female and have made you nations and tribes that you may know one another.
-Indeed the noblest of you in the sight of God is the best in conduct."
+Indeed some religions deprive their adherents of rights Life, accorded to them by the religion itself: women, for example, in ied Hinduism; Jews and Christians who, in general, are denied ory access to knowledge of their holy books.
+Islam does not, deprive anyone of their rights in the din, and man and the woman, scholar and layman, black and white are equal in Being accorded access to their religion.
+God affirms this in chapter 111:195, "Indeed 1 do not allow the iem work of an, worker, male or female, to be lost," and, again, in s or chapter XLIX: 13, " mankind!
+Truly we have created you male and etic female and have made you nations and tribes that you may know one Another.
+Indeed the noblest of you in the sight of God is the best in conduct. "